tomtomwombat/fastbloom/README.md

 #### SipHash
 Runtime comparison to other bloom filter crates (all using SipHash).
 Note:
-- The number hashes for all bloom filters is derived to optimized accuracy, meaning less items in the bloom filters results in more hashes per item and generally slower performance on membership checks.
+- The number hashes for all bloom filters is derived to optimize accuracy, meaning fewer items in the bloom filters result in more hashes per item and generally slower performance.
 - As number of items (input) increases, the accuracy of the bloom filter decreases.
 1000 random strings were used to test membership.
 > ![member](https://github.com/tomtomwombat/fastbloom/assets/45644087/c74ea802-a7a2-4df7-943c-92b3bcec982e)
 > ![non-member](https://github.com/tomtomwombat/fastbloom/assets/45644087/326c2558-6f86-4675-99cb-c95aed73e90d)